AnonymerNiklasistanonym/RaspiForBeginners/README.md

 https://www.raspberrypi.org/documentation/linux/usage/cron.md

-Cron jobs are a really cool thing that you can use as LINUX user.
+Cron jobs are a really cool thing that you can use as Linux user.

 Over the cron scheduler you can program to run script at a time you want every week/year/minute/hour/etcetera.
 And it's so easy to use on Raspbian because there is even a GUI version of it preinstalled.